LauraLe/Udacity-self-driving-Project-3-Behavior-Clone/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * README.md or writeup_report.pdf summarizing the results
+* images: visualization of some recorded data and model
+* drive_track1: video clip driving in autonomous of track 1 is uploaded on youtube link [here](https://youtu.be/fArwvZ_fpmI)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing